 Here’s a breakdown of the essential roles:

 The global music market operates as a two-tiered system.
-On one side, it is dominated by the three “major labels”: Universal Music Group, Sony Music Group, and Warner Music Group.
+On one side, it is dominated by the three “major labels”: Universal Music Group, Sony Music Entertainment, and Warner Chappell Music Group.
 Together, they form a powerful oligopoly, possessing extensive global networks and vast back catalogs of music.

 On the other side is the independent sector.
 This diverse group includes thousands of small and medium-sized companies.
 They often focus on niche genres and are widely considered to be more artist-friendly.